 Texas law requires high schools to provide students with instruction on proper interaction with peace officers during traffic stops and other in-person encounters.
-IDEA will offer this instruction before the end of 12th grade.
+IDEA will offer this instruction during a student's junior or senior year.

 Students with Disabilities